SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/WhatsTSF.md

 Each level is a layer of the graph.

 If something changes (e.g., a test fails), TruDAG marks the Statement as Suspect, signaling a review is needed.

-#### This enables automatic generation of traceability diagrams for:

-- Requirements

-- Tests

-- Verification activities

-- Certification evidence

 ### ✅ 1.8.
 Difference Between Expectation and Assertion (simple and direct explanation)